Guyazulay2/Docker/README.md

 # Dockerscripts
-This repository contains some useful scripts and Dockerfiles to create Docker containers and Pull images.
+ This repository contains some useful Dockerfiles scripts to create Docker containers and Pull images and Docker-compose ###

 # Install Docker-Compose :
 first update :